 The KCB’s Cu–Ag deposits occur in chemically reduced shales and siltstones that overlie oxidized sandstones.
 This regional interface, which is both a permeability barrier and redox boundary, played a critical role in the formation of the Cu–Ag deposits, and represents a geologic setting similar to that of the Central African Copper Belt and Kupferschiefer in Poland.

 Cupric has an extensive package of licenses with in-place mining infrastructure, JORC compliant resources and numerous additional high-grade Cu-Ag exploration targets in the KCB of Botswana.
-Since the acquisition of Khoemacau in 2013, Cupric has drilled out a 100.3 million tonne high-grade resource on Zone 5, secured the environmental and mining licenses for the project, and acquired the adjacent Boseto Project along with its process plant, infrastructure, and exploration assets.
+Since the acquisition of Khoemacau in 2013, Cupric has drilled out a 100.3 million tonne high-grade resource on Zone 5 and acquired the adjacent Boseto Project along with its process plant, infrastructure, and exploration assets.
 A feasibility study for the development of Zone 5 utilizing the Boseto infrastructure was completed in November 2015.

 The consolidated Khoemacau/Boseto package provides Cupric a near-term opportunity for low cost copper production from a long-lived operation with substantial exploration and production upside.